p0llopez/capricci-frontend/README.md

 ## To Do's

--   Product List:
-    -   obtener desde endpoint
-    -   Paginazion
-    -   Vista unitaria
+- UI:
--   Product View
+  - Reseñas
--   Login Pop up
+  - Login
--   Checkout
--   Cart
+  - Perfil
--   Reviews
+- Funciones:
--   Profile
+  - Carrito
--   Orders
+  - Login